TRAVEL TRAVEL GEAR

 FREQUENTLY ASKED QUESTIONS

-How far can electric scooters actually go on a single charge?
+How far can an electric scooter go on a single charge?

-Are electric scooters legal to ride in cities?
+Are electric scooters safe to ride in the rain?

 How long do electric scooter batteries last before needing replacement?